-Wells carried the ball 0 times for an average of 0.0 YPC.
-During his 0 games in his last season, Beanie Wells gained 0.0 yds per game and got into the endzone 0 times as a runner.
-His longest run that season was 0 yards.
+Wells was handed the ball 0 times for an average of 0.0 yards per carry.
+During his 0 games played in his last season, Beanie Wells ran for 0.0 yds per game and got into the endzone 0 times as a runner.
+His longest run that year was 0 yds.
 Chris “Beanie” Wells is a name that resonates with fans of American football, particularly those who followed the NFL in the late 2000s and early 2010s.
 Known for his powerful running style and remarkable athleticism, Wells made a significant impact during his time in the league.
 In this article, we will explore Beanie Wells’ journey from college standout to professional NFL running back, delve into his career stats, and discuss the legacy he left behind.

 Early Life and College Career